3 Expressive Art Therapy Activities for You

 What Is Expressive Art Therapy?

-• The process of creating art is just as valuable as the finished piece of art
+• Art as Process: The process of creating is just as valuable as the finished piece

-• This is your time, so find an uninterrupted space to create
+• Create Your Space: This is your time, so find an uninterrupted space to create

-• Focus on the journey, not the destination, by not prioritizing the aesthetic beauty of the art
+• Focus On the Journey: Don’t prioritize the aesthetic beauty of the art

-• Improvise with the materials you have access to
+• Improvise: Make art with the materials you have access to

-• Follow Picasso’s advice and create art like a child, with reckless abandon and have fun
+• Follow Picasso’s Advice: Create art like a child, with reckless abandon and fun

 When you search for “art therapy near me,” you’ll see lists of hundreds of expressive art therapy activities to try.
 Each of the art therapy options has value and meaning, but here are three of the most powerful artistic endeavors: